intel/he-toolkit/kit/README.md

 Afterwards source your shell initialization file e.g. `~/.bashrc`.
 Now you can run the `hekit` commands from anywhere.

-Also, the `init` command can be executed with `--default-config` flag.
-This will create a directory `~/.hekit` in the user's home directory with `default.config` and `plugins/plugins.toml` files.
+Additionally, the `init` command can be executed with the `--default-config` flag.
+This will create the directory `~/.hekit` in the user's home directory with the `default.config` and `plugins/plugins.toml` files.
 This directory will be used to store all components and third party plugins installed by `hekit`.
 ```bash
 cd <he-toolkit-root-directory>
 ./hekit init --default-config